crownpku/Responsible-AI/README.md

 Evaluate user experience in real-world scenarios across a broad spectrum of users, use cases, and contexts of use.
 Test and iterate in dogfood first, followed by continued testing after launch.

-Debug, evaluate, and visualize model performance using the following tools.

 ### Deploy and monitor

 #### Are there complex feedback loops?

 Even if everything in the overall system design is carefully crafted, ML-based models rarely operate with 100% perfection when applied to real, live data.
 When an issue occurs in a live product, consider whether it aligns with any existing societal disadvantages, and how it will be impacted by both short- and long-term solutions.

-Use the following tools to track and communicate about model context and details.

 # Reference
 https://www.tensorflow.org/resources/responsible-ai